groovy-tutorial/groovy-tutorial/manuscript/02/02_02_Objects.md

 <<[Declaring a new class](code/02/02/declare_class.groovy)

-A class is defined using the `class` keyword and it's best practice to using an uppercase letter for the first character: `class Person {`
+A class is defined using the `class` keyword and it's best practice to use an uppercase letter for the first character: `class Person {`

 T> ## Curly brackets